verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :req_param type:
         Specifies which switch block sides this function should connect.
         With the switch block sides being left, top, right and bottom, the allowed entries are one of {``lt``, ``lr``, ``lb``, ``tr``, ``tb``, ``tl``, ``rb``, ``rl``, ``rt``, ``bl``, ``bt``, ``br``} where ``lt`` means that the specified permutation formula will be used to connect the left-top sides of the switch block.

-        .. note:: In a bidirectional architecture the reverse connection is implicit).
+        .. note:: In a bidirectional architecture the reverse connection is implicit.

     :req_param formula:
         Specifies the mathematical permutation function that determines the pattern with which the source/destination sets of wires (defined using the <wireconn> entries) at the two switch block sides will be connected.